craibo/ha_strava/README.md

 ### Integrate Strava Activities into your Home Assistant UI

-Below, you can find an example UI-configuration, which adds metrics from your two most recent Strava activities to a separate Lovelace Dashboard in Home Assitant.
+Below, you can find an example UI-configuration, which adds metrics from your two most recent Strava activities to a separate Lovelace Dashboard in Home Assistant.

 ![](ha_strava_ui_config.gif)